Liberation of Strasbourg: German counterattack

-In early January 1945, the German counteroffensive into France known as Operation Nordwind was quickly contained, but not before both Eisenhower and Devers considered a general withdrawal from Alsace, which would have left Strasbourg undefended.
-The French Provisional Government considered this an anathema, as it was, in General de Gaulle's words, "a national disaster."
+In early January 1945, German forces counterattacked into northern Alsace (Operation Nordwind).
+Other German forces attacked north from the Colmar Pocket toward Strasbourg (Operation Solstice).
+The attacks were contained, but caused both Eisenhower and Devers to consider a general withdrawal from Alsace, which would have left Strasbourg undefended.
+The French Provisional Government considered this an anathema, as it would be, in General de Gaulle's words, "a national disaster."
 The German radio announced that in a few days the swastika "will fly over the Strasbourg Cathedral."
-In addition to this, hundreds-of-thousands of Alsatians would be subjected to German reprisals.
+In addition to this, hundreds of thousands of Alsatians would be subjected to German reprisals.
 As a Strasbourgeoise woman, identified as Madame Siegfried, said in an interview:To have enjoyed six weeks of liberty after three years of permanent tension, permanent fear, and to believe once again that they [the Germans] would come back; it was beyond my forces.
 It was such a panic, a true fear as I have never known since then.
 Neither the bombings nor anything else but to hear they might come back!The talk of a strategic withdrawal was also a blow to morale of the American VI Corps that had fought hard and suffered many casualties securing the area.
-In response, General Charles de Gaulle threatened to pull his forces out of the overall SHAEF Command, leading to serious tension with Eisenhower.
-With the support of British Prime Minister Winston Churchill, de Gaulle persuaded Eisenhower after a contentious discussion.
+In response, de Gaulle threatened to pull his forces out of the overall SHAEF Command, leading to serious tension with Eisenhower.
+With the support of British rime Minister Winston Churchill, de Gaulle persuaded Eisenhower after a contentious discussion.
 Strasbourg was not to be abandoned and the order to withdraw to the east of the Vosges Mountains was rescinded - contributing to improved morale.

 General Jean de Lattre announced to the civilian population that Strasbourg, "liberated by Frenchmen, would be defended by Frenchmen."
-French units in the 1st Army successfully defended the city against five German divisions despite suffering heavy losses.
+The French 1st Army defended the city against the five German divisions attacking from the south despite suffering heavy losses.

-The French held their ground and the German advance was halted in desperate fighting about 40 kilometers west of Strasbourg.
-Operation Nordwind was an operational failure with several divisions in the Heer and Waffen-SS being badly mauled.
+The French held their ground and the German advance was halted in desperate fighting about 30 kilometers south of Strasbourg.
+Operations Nordwind and Solstice were an operational failure with several Heer and Waffen-SS divisions badly mauled.